 CBD – Cannabidiol is a naturally occurring chemical compound of cannabis.
 Research has shown that it has anti-inflammatory and anti-anxiety properties without the psychoactive effects.
 It also appears to be helpful for many health conditions like epilepsy and chronic pain.
 It is one of many active cannabinoids found in cannabis.

-Our program also includes storage and maintenance of disease free lines used in production.
-If no additional varietals are brought in to the facility from outside the Clean Stock™ program, the risk of catastrophic losses due to viruses and other pathogens can be drastically reduced.
+Our program also includes storage and maintenance of disease-free lines used in production.
+If no additional varietals are brought in to the facility from outside the Clean Stock® Program, the risk of catastrophic losses due to viruses and other pathogens can be drastically reduced.

-Cloning – the asexual way to reproduce plants, also known as vegetative propagation.
+Cloning – The asexual method for reproducing plants, also known as vegetative propagation.
 Through traditional cloning, you can create a new harvest of the cannabis plant.
 A piece of the mother plant is cut and dipped into a mix of rooting medium and nutrients.
 The plant will grow roots, thus having the potential to grow into an exact replica of the mother plant.